Jan Žižka: Films

+Jan Žižka appeared in season 4 and 5 of a Polish television series The Crown of the Kings which ran from 2018 to 2024.
+He was portrayed by Jacek Łukowski.

 A film Jan Žižka (English title Medieval) by director Petr Jákl was released in 2022.
 It follows Jan Žižka during his youth.
 It is the most expensive Czech film ever made. Žižka was portrayed by Ben Foster.
 It was released on Netflix in 2022.

-Video games
+Games

-In the game Age of Empires II: Definitive Edition - Dawn of the Dukes, there is a single player campaign during which player takes role of Jan Žižka.
+In the game Age of Empires II: Definitive Edition – Dawn of the Dukes, there is a single player campaign during which player takes role of Jan Žižka.

 Age of Empires III features Hussite wagons as a unit used by Germans.
 Unit infobox directly mentions Žižka with the anglicized version of his name: John Zizka.

 Žižka appears in Europa Universalis II as a default general for the Bohemia faction.

 Field of Glory II: Medieval features Hussite campaign during which player takes role of Jan Žižka.

-Žižka is the main protagonist of upcoming independent 3D Realtime strategy game Songs of the Chalice which is set in the years 1419–1420.

-Jan Žižka is one of the legendary cavalry commanders in the mobile game ROK (Rise of Kingdoms).
+Jan Žižka is one of the legendary cavalry commanders in the mobile game Rise of Kingdoms.